wilkinsdr/pyLag/README.md

 - scipy (specifically fftpack)
 - matplotlib (for plotting functionality)

-pyLag runs in python2 - python3 support coming soon!
+pyLag runs in python 2 or 3.

 Getting Started
 ---------------